R 22 Viraat Class

 In 2009 there were reports that, after the current round of repairs was concluded, India might keep the aircraft carrier in service until 2015.
 By then, thewarship would have completed 55 years of service, over twice its initially estimated sailing life of 25 years.
 At that time the Indigenous Aircraft Carrier (IAC) seemed likely to be fully operational sometime in 2015, which was reason to keep INS Viraat operational until then, according to un-named Navy officers.

-India's existing carrier, the INS Viraat, which has more than 50 years in total service, was pressed to be stretched beyond 2014.
+The INS Viraat, which had more than 50 years in total service, was pressed to be stretched beyond 2014.
 Its fleet of Stovl Sea Harriers down to just nine aircraft by mid-2012.
-INS Viraat refit extended life by three years, could refit again in 2016 to operate until first Indigenous Aircraft Carrier (IAC-1) enters service around 2018.
+INS Viraat refit extended life by three years, could refit again in 2016 to operate until first Indigenous Aircraft Carrier (IAC-1) entered service around 2018.

 In mid-2002 the rumor going around London was that the UK would put up the aircraft carrier HMS Invincible for sale in 2006.
 Since the Indian Navy's plans include three aircraft carriers, it made great sense that the Indian Navy will bid for the Invincible, but nothing came of this talk.

 HMS Invincible could become the new flagship of the Indian navy in a controversial multi- million-pound deal with the British Ministry of Defence (MoD).
 The aircraft carrier, along with naval Sea Harrier jets to fly from it, was at the top of Delhi's military shopping list.
 Britain has three aircraft carriers; the others are HMS Ark Royal and HMS Illustrious.
 Invincible is due to be taken out of service in 2006.